cid-chen/react-mvvm-component/README.md

 <br/>
 <br/>

-Using this new hook plugin, you can manage "in-component state" more clearly and intuitively.
+Using this new hook plugin, you can manage **"in-component state"** more clearly and intuitively.

-Lightweight 6KB, supports React 17–19 and **the essence of Function Components remains unchanged**.
+`Lightweight 6KB`, `supports React 17–19` and `the essence of Function Components remains unchanged`.

 **Seamlessly compatible with native components, existing projects and React ecosystem !**